jboss-xpaas/docker-containers/xpaas-bpms-docker/README.md

 * <code>-db-root-pwd</code>: The root password for the MySQL database.
 If not set, defaults to <code>mysql</code>.

 Here is an example of how to run the script:

+    # With default arguments
+    sudo ./create_cluster.sh

+    # With arguments
     sudo ./create_cluster.sh -name bpms-cluster -vfs bpms-vfs-lock -n 2 -db-root-pwd mysql

 After running it, you can see the created containers by typing: